ParallelSSH/parallel-ssh/doc/quickstart.rst

 Exit codes
 -------------

-Exit codes are available on the host output object.
+Exit codes are available on the host output object - see :pyclass:`pssh.output.HostOutput`.

 First, ensure that all commands have finished and exit codes gathered by joining on the output object, then iterate over all hosts::